Home Early

 At the beginning of 1971, Michael Duby and I were looking to put together another band.
 My memory is pretty hazy about the exact sequence of events, but I'll try to make some sense of it.

-The idea was for Michael to play bass; I would play rhythm guitar; we would find a drummer, keyboard player, lead guitarist, and "chick singer."
-We were to be a "show band."
-We weren't really too focused on exactly what styles we were going for, as we figured the style would be determined by whom we got to play with us.
 With more spare time than sense, Michael and I put together a "demo" of what we thought might be good.
 It included "Gimme Shelter" by the Rolling Stones, "Every Day" by Buddy Holly, and an original or two.
-I think I played all the instruments on that tape, except for we hired a kid from central Kansas (Dawayne Bailey) to play lead on a couple of numbers.
-With only a two-track recorder, I made heavy use of sound-on-sound and bouncing tracks.
+I think I played all the instruments on that tape, except for we paid a kid from central Kansas (Dawayne Bailey) to play lead guitar on a couple of numbers.
+With only a two-track reel-to-reel recorder, I made heavy use of sound-on-sound and bouncing tracks.

 Darrell at Potter's Lake